bane-labs/go-ethereum/contracts/README.md

 [GovProxyAdmin](https://github.com/bane-labs/go-ethereum/blob/bane-main/contracts/solidity/GovProxyAdmin.sol) controls the upgrade of other pre-compiled system contracts, since all of their `onlyOwner`/`onlyAdmin` point to `0x1212000000000000000000000000000000000000`.

-This contract inherits `GovernanceVote.sol` so that it requires a `50%` majority votes among current consensus to execute `upgradeAndCall()`, which means **more than half** of the **current consensus** votes for **the same contract implementation**.
+This contract inherits `GovernanceVote.sol` so that it requires a `50%` majority votes among current consensus to execute `upgradeAndCall(...)`, which means **more than half** of the **current consensus** votes for **the same contract implementation**.

-All of the upgradable NeoX system contracts use [ERC1967Proxy](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/release-v5.0/contracts/proxy/ERC1967/ERC1967Proxy.sol) and [UUPSUpgradeable](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/release-v5.0/contracts/proxy/utils/UUPSUpgradeable.sol).
+All of the upgradable Neo X system contracts use [ERC1967Proxy](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/release-v5.0/contracts/proxy/ERC1967/ERC1967Proxy.sol) and [UUPSUpgradeable](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/release-v5.0/contracts/proxy/utils/UUPSUpgradeable.sol).

 ## Governance

-[Governance](https://github.com/bane-labs/go-ethereum/blob/bane-main/contracts/solidity/Governance.sol) is responsible for the election of block validators and related reward distribution.
+[Governance](https://github.com/bane-labs/go-ethereum/blob/bane-main/contracts/solidity/Governance.sol) is responsible for the election of consensus nodes and related reward distribution.

-An election is, **GAS holders** vote to **registered candidates** and the Governance contracts selects **top 7 candidates** as block validators for **the next epoch**.
+An [election](#election) is, **GAS holders** vote for **registered candidates** and the Governance contract selects **top 7 candidates** as consensus nodes for **the next epoch\***.

+*<font size="2">Epoch is a unit of measurement for blocks.
+Currently, 1 epoch on testnet is the equivalent of `60480` blocks, which is the storage value `epochDuration` may be retrieved by contract calls.</font>

 ### Candidate

-An address can only become a candidate to receive votes after it registers in Governance and stake a minimum register fee.
-A successful register requires below.
+An EOA account is allowed to become a candidate only after successful registration via Governance contract with required registration fee deposit staked.
+The following requirements should be met for successful registration:

-1. Registrant invokes `registerCandidate()` of `0x1212000000000000000000000000000000000001` as message sender;
+1. Registrant invokes `registerCandidate(uint shareRate)` of `0x1212000000000000000000000000000000000001` as message sender;
 2. Registrant is an EOA account and not yet a candidate;
-3. Put at least `1000 GAS` deposit `value` along with the transaction as register fee;
+3. Put at least `1000 GAS` deposit `value` along with the transaction as registration fee;
-4. Provide a `shareRate` ranges from `0` to `1000` in parameters which can not be changed until exit;
+4. Provide a `shareRate` ranges from `0` to `1000` in parameters, which is a distribution ratio in thousandths.
+It determines how many rewards of the total that voters can share, and can not be changed until the candidate exits;
-5. (optional) Withdraw past deposits if has registered and exited before.
+5. (optional) Withdraw past deposits if it has registered and exited before.

-After this, a new candidate will appear in the candidate list and can be voted immediately and be elected as one of the block validators of the next epoch.
+If all conditions are met, the new candidate will be added to the candidate list.
+Only registered candidates can receive votes to be elected as a consensus node.

-A candidate can exit without any permission, but it requires 2 epoch times before register fee withdraw.
-During this period, candidate cannot receive any votes or become a block validator, but voters can revoke their votes and choose other candidates to share rewards.
+A candidate can exit without any permission, but it requires 2 epochs to pass until the candidate is allowed to withdraw its registeration deposit.
+During this period, the candidate can't receive any votes or become a consensus node, but voters can revoke their votes and choose other candidates to share rewards.

-Note that the current epoch time on testnet is `60480` blocks.

 ### Election

-All GAS holders can vote and benefit from NeoX Governance, including EOA accounts and smart contracts.
-A successful vote requires below.
+All GAS holders can vote and benefit from Neo X Governance, including EOA accounts and smart contracts.
+The following requirements should be met for a successful vote:

-1. Voter invokes `vote()` of `0x1212000000000000000000000000000000000001` as message sender;
+1. Voter invokes `vote(address candidateTo)` of `0x1212000000000000000000000000000000000001` as message sender;
 2. Put at least `1 GAS` vote `value` along with the transaction;
 3. The provided `candidateTo` address is listed in the current candidates;
 4. (optional) Revoke votes to other candidates if has voted before.

-NeoX Governance doesn't allow multi-target votes and doesn't distribute rewards to new voters until a new epoch begins.
+Neo X Governance doesn't allow voting for multiple candidates and doesn't distribute rewards to new voters until a new epoch begins.
 So be careful to revoke or change your vote target.

-At the end of every election epoch, the 7 candidates with the highest amount of votes will be selected by Governance and become block validators of the next `60480` blocks.
-However, this replacement has two prerequisites.
+At the end of every election epoch, the 7 candidates with the highest amount of votes will be selected by Governance and become consensus nodes of the next epoch.
+However, this consensus set recalculation has two prerequisites:

 1. The size of candidate list is larger than `7`;
 2. The amount of total valid votes is higher than `3,000,000 GAS`.

-Otherwise, the block validators of the next `60480` blocks will be the following pre-fixed stand-by members.
+Otherwise, the consensus nodes of the next epoch will be the following predefined stand-by members.

 |Testnet Stand-by Address|
 |--|